Skip to content

 We are aware of the consequences of vehicles catching fire on roads and in single level and multi-storey car parks.
 Here is a new problem making an appearance – the collapse of the ground level car park.

-Plastics stored or used in the open air, within or on buildings can be a recognised fire risk and actions are taken to reduce that risk, but what about plastics used underground?
+Plastics stored or used in the open air, within or on buildings can be a recognised fire risk and actions are taken to reduce that risk, but what about the plastics used underground?

 It seems to me that there is a new fire risk associated with the use of plastic storm water attenuation crates underground that has not yet been recognised or considered.